 In summary, Osteopathy assesses and treats physical restrictions within the body which have arisen as a result of adjustments and compensations to all aspects of life, from the process of birth to the continuing effect of gravity in old age and everything in between.
 By treating these physical restrictions and offering appropriate advice, Osteopaths aim to help the body to adapt better and enable the individual to feel more comfortable in their own skin, whatever age, gender, occupation, ethnicity, health or fitness level they may be.

-If you would like to know whether Osteopathy may help you, please call Helena on 07805 650667 for advice or call Reception on 01305 237244 to book a free 15-minute consultation at the clinic.
+If you would like to know whether Osteopathy may help you, please call call Reception on 01305 237244 to request a callback from an Osteopath.